-- A. All found monuments (property corners, Street Reference Monuments, bench marks etc.) must be plainly shown on the drawings and located by station and distance, right or left from the traverse line, or design baseline.
-Monuments used to establish the design line or traverse must be identified as Control Points, and their relationship to the design baseline and to the proposed right-of-way lines must be shown.
-If the project is dimensioned from a traverse line, which is different than the design baseline, it must be established and monumented in accordance with the requirements of Paragraph 2.07.
-Coordinates for traverse control points and all points of curve, points of tangency, and points of intersection along the design baseline shall be shown. - B. Show location and identification of existing Site Control Monuments and found Street Reference Monuments, by station and distance and whether right or left of traverse line or design baseline.
-Show swing ties for all control points and Street Reference Monuments using the City of Houston Recovery sheet format. - C. Show and identify location of the City datum monuments and temporary bench marks used for elevation control.
-List the TBM located closest to that particular sheet in a station/offset, description and elevation format. - D. Show centerline angles of intersection of side streets with main roadway centerline.
-Where bearings are used, identify source of bearings and show bearings on both control line and project centerline when they are not the same line. - E. For bridges, overpasses and underpasses show top of pavement elevations at gutter line and centerline for the following locations: - 1.
-Construction joints - 2.
-Armor or expansion joints
+- 1. All found monuments (property corners, Street Reference Monuments, bench marks etc.) must be plainly shown on the drawings and located by station and distance, right or left from the traverse line, or design baseline.
+Monuments used to establish the design line or traverse must be identified as Control Points, and their relationship to the design baseline and to the proposed Right-of-Way lines must be shown.
+If the project is dimensioned from a traverse line, which is different than the design baseline, it must be established and monumented in accordance with the requirements of Article 2.2.01.D.
+Coordinates for traverse Control Points and all points of curve, points of tangency, and points of intersection along the design baseline shall be shown. - 2.
+Show location and identification of existing Site Control Monuments and found Street Reference Monuments, by station and distance and whether right or left of traverse line or design baseline.
+Show swing ties for all Control Points and Street Reference Monuments using the City of Houston recovery sheet format. - 3.
+Show and identify location of the City datum monuments and TBMs used for elevation control.
+List the TBM located closest to that particular sheet in a station/offset, description and elevation format. - 4.
+Show centerline angles of intersection of side streets with main roadway centerline.
+Where bearings are used, identify source of bearings and show bearings on both control line and project centerline when they are not the same line.

-- 3. Intervals between bents that correspond to the increments used for dead load deflection calculations. - F. For bridges and grade separations, drawings must incorporate layout sheets which identify proposed centerline and curve information plus: - 1.
-Surface coordinates for control points so that an inverse between coordinates reflects a surface distance.
-Identify origin of coordinate system used. - 2.
-Show coordinates of design baseline at PIs. - 3.
-Show coordinates of curb lines at their intersection with the centerline of bents and abutments for irregular structures. - G. For all horizontal and vertical control monuments, show coordinates on the Official Coordinate System as defined in Chapter 33, Code of Ordinances for the City of Houston.
-Proper metadata for GPS derived points should include the vertical adjustment, the Geoid used, the ITRF used and the current published coordinates of the base stations at the time of calculation.
+- 5. For bridges, overpasses and underpasses show top of pavement elevations at gutter line and centerline for the following locations: - a.
+Construction joints - b.
+Armor or expansion joints - c.
+Intervals between bents that correspond to the increments used for dead load deflection calculations. - 6.
+For bridges and grade separations, drawings must incorporate layout sheets which identify proposed centerline and curve information plus: - a.
+Surface coordinates for Control Points so that an inverse between coordinates reflects a surface distance.
+Identify origin of coordinate system used. - b.
+Show coordinates of design baseline at PIs. - c.
+Show coordinates of curb lines at their intersection with the centerline of bents and abutments for irregular structures. - 7.
+For all horizontal and vertical control monuments, show coordinates on the Official Coordinate System as defined in Chapter 33, Code of Ordinances for the City of Houston.
+Proper metadata for GPS derived points should include the vertical adjustment, the Geoid used, and the current published coordinates of the base stations at the time of calculation